Meeting and surpassing all audience expectations every day.

 I've had some emails.

-What are you just making this up trying to trying to tick us up?
+Rush, what are you just making this up trying to tick us?

 No, no.

-Uh this was on Fox News channel at about I don't know, said it's the 11 o'clock hour this morning.
+This was on Fox News channel at about, I don't know, so it's the 11 o'clock hour this morning.

 Steve Hayes from the Weekly Standard was a guest.